 ...as we all watched from our separate living rooms, it was as if we sat in isolation booths, unable to exchange any responses about what we were all going through together.
 Everybody was engaged in the same act at the same time, but we were doing it alone.
 (Jerry Mander, Four Arguments For the Elimination of Television, 1978, p.
 26.)

 The social power of film, radio, and television were strengthened by their ability to tap into their audience at a deep emotional, subconscious level.
 These very different media share the trait of streaming.
 Unlike written text, they move inexorably forward and practically force the viewer or listener to engage without pausing to analyze or compare different viewing and listening experiences.
-So the change from medium to media has carried with it massive social effects.
+So the change from medium to media has carried with it massive cultural effects.

 It's easy to see why advertising (which became common in the 1920s) has always coexisted with mass media.
 The centralized control over the user's emotional response almost calls for a merging between mass media and advertising, a merger rapidly being consummated with infomercials, product placement, and government-sponsored media disinformation.